-TPO planning staff provide direct outreach to priority populations and underrepresented stakeholders, as well as other residents in a study or project area.
-Priority populations are identified in the TIP and Mobility Plan as those living in places with a high concentration of people meeting certain characteristics based on Census data, including: seniors, those living in households with no motor vehicles, people with disabilities, racial minorities, and people living in poverty.
+TPO staff provide direct outreach to priority populations and underrepresented stakeholders, as well as other residents in a study or project area.
+Priority populations are identified in the Mobility Plan as those living in areas with fewer income and educational opportunities, reduced accessibility to safe places for being active, and greater vulnerability to leading a healthy and economically sustainable life.
 Because these populations are more likely to have health problems and are more dependent on transit, walking and bicycling for transportation, identifying them allows their needs to be incorporated into the projects identified in the TIP and Mobility Plan.
-This is done through a point system that grants points when certain criteria are met, including whether or not the project serves these populations.

-To reach these groups, meeting notices are published in minority and free newspapers.
+To reach these groups, meeting notices are published in local newspapers, including those targeting minority communities.
 Information is also shared on the TPO and partnering agencies' websites and on social media, including on pages of community groups of particular interest for a specific plan or program.
-Often, surveys are distributed and comments are sought by participating in standing meetings or providing a pop-up booth at events held in the affected community.
+The TPO has recently started using paid social media advertisements in specific zip codes.
+Surveys are distributed and comments are sought by participating in standing meetings or providing a pop-up booth at events held in the affected community.
 While these types of broad outreach are always attempted, the most reliable method for inclusion of these populations is through direct outreach and collaboration between the TPO and local community groups and their leaders.
-These trusted leaders are able to reach out on behalf of the TPO to encourage higher turnout at meetings and participation in outreach efforts.
+These trusted leaders are able to reach out on behalf of the TPO to encourage participation in planning efforts.